Siddharth-R512/Online-Boba-Tea-System/README.md

 - **Login.java**: Handles user authentication, including login and registration functionality.
 It interacts with the user interface for logging in and communicates with the backend to verify user credentials.

-- **Dashboard.java**: Represents the admin dashboard where the administrator can view and manage orders, update the menu, and monitor the system's overall performance.
+- **Dashboard.java**: Represents the menu where users can view and select items, customize their orders, and proceed to checkout.
+This serves as the main interface for ordering boba tea.

 ## Installation
 1. Clone the repository: